pmohinder/platform-docs/13_Rest_API/Readme.md

 Versioning
 ----------

-The PolyLogyx API is a versioned API.
+The EclecticIQ ER API is a versioned API.
 We reserve the right to add new parameters, properties, or resources to the API without advance notice.
 These updates are considered non-breaking and the compatibility rules below should be followed to ensure your application does not break.

 Breaking changes such as removing or renaming an attribute will be released as a new version of the API.
-PolyLogyx will provide a migration path for new versions of APIs and will communicate timelines for end-of-life when deprecating APIs.
+EclecticIQ ER will provide a migration path for new versions of APIs and will communicate timelines for end-of-life when deprecating APIs.
 Do not consume any API unless it is formally documented.
 All undocumented endpoints should be considered private, subject to change without notice, and not covered